How can we help save energy, costs , and our environments

 Use programmable, motion-detection lighting, dimmers where appropriate.

 Use programmable thermostats for temperature control.
-Set to minimum use when you are not home.
+Set to minimum use when you not in.

 Use natural lighting when and where appropriate.